Frequently Asked Questions and How-Tos

 How long will it take?

 It will take around 10-15 minutes to complete the forms needed to enroll in LADDER.
-The clinical needs questionnaire was designed so that you are only asked questions about topics relevant to the individual you are completing the questions about; therefore, depending on their unique history and needs these forms may take anywhere from 20-60 minutes to complete.
-The clinical needs questionnaire is completed (or updated) at least once a year.
+The Clinical Needs Survey was designed so that you are only asked questions about topics relevant to the individual you are completing the questions about; therefore, depending on their unique history and needs these forms may take anywhere from 20-60 minutes to complete.
+The Clinical Needs Survey is completed (or updated) at least once a year.
 For individuals with Dup15q you will be asked to complete these around the individual’s birthday each year.
-For both Dup15q and Angelman Syndrome patients, the questionnaire will also be sent to you ahead of a clinic visit.
-Once you have completed the questionnaire the first time, subsequent completions will request updates to the previous version.
+For both Dup15q and Angelman Syndrome patients, the survey will also be sent to you ahead of a clinic visit.
+Once you have completed the survey the first time, subsequent completions will request updates to the previous version.

 What if I have already participated in a research study or gone to a clinic?